keesg60/ESPEASY_Plugin_ITHO/README.md

 # ESPEASY_Plugin_ITHO

+** Note: this repository is deprecated and will not be updated.
+The Itho plugin moved from the plugin playground to the ESPEasy main repository (https://github.com/letscontrolit/ESPEasy).
+It will be available in the testing D build of the mega as plugin P118.
+Mega_20211105 is the latest version which does not include it, and is therefore available in this repository (still as P145).
+You will have to set all settings again after moving from P145 to P118, it is not required to re-join the ESP with the Itho fan if the same device ID is used. **

 Plugin for ESPEasy regarding a ITHO Fan remote

 A CC1101 868Mhz transmitter is needed (available on ebay or aliexpress)